LocalTensor Constructor

 // Example 10

-// Call GetPhyAddr() to return the address of the LocalTensor.
-The pointer type (T*) is returned on the CPU, and the physical storage address (uint64_t) is returned on the NPU.
+// Call GetPhyAddr() to return the LocalTensor address.
+On the CPU, a pointer (T*) is returned, while on the NPU, a physical storage address (uint64_t) is returned.

 #ifdef ASCEND_CPU_DEBUG